SongBaiHust/Sparse-Contextual-Activation/README.md

 # Sparse-Contextual-Activation
-The matlab code of Sparse Contextual Activation (SCA) published in TIP 2016
+The matlab code of Sparse Contextual Activation (SCA) published in IEEE Transactions on Image Processing (TIP) 2016.